MaximeMRF/v7-docs/content/guides/http/controllers.md

 - Understand the controller lifecycle and request handling
 - Inject dependencies into controllers using the IoC container
 - Build RESTful resource-driven controllers following conventions
-- Register resourceful routes and manage nested resources
-- Filter, customize, and apply middleware to resource routes
 - Configure controller locations and barrel file generation

 :::note